Department of American Studies

 Provides unique opportunity to study urban environments up close.
 The metropolitan region of St. Louis is an excellent case study, with its complex interplay of people, processes, neighborhoods, geographies, and natural features.
 Students will undertake individual and group projects, tours, and fieldwork exercises in consultation with the instructor.

-Attributes: American Studies Contexts, Global Local Justice-Domestic, Urban Poverty - Applied
+Attributes: American Studies Contexts, American Studies Electives, Global Local Justice-Domestic, Urban Poverty - Applied

 ASTD 3400 - American Incarceration